jonnonz1/nz-statute-book/acts/public/2013/waitaha-claims-settlement-act-2013.md

 (3) The Crown’s acts and omissions have severed you from almost all of your traditional lands and driven your ancient iwi to the point where it nearly ceased to exist.
 For these acts and omissions, and for the suffering they caused and continue to cause, the Crown apologises.
 (4) The Tauranga confiscation/raupatu was unjust and Hakaraia Mahika opposed it.
 For this, the Crown labelled him a rebel.
 In seeking to punish him, the Crown destroyed your houses, crops and livestock, and ultimately took his life.
 The Crown inflicted further punishment even after his death by unfairly withholding a large amount of land from you.
 For these misdeeds the Crown apologises to Waitaha and to Hakaraia.
 (5) The stigma of rebellion has diminished the mana of Waitaha and forced deep divisions among you, and between you and your neighbours.
 The Crown recognises that this burden has pressed most heavily on the descendants of Hakaraia, but has affected all of Waitaha.
 The Crown regrets that you have been forced to bear this stigma, and wishes the mana and reputation of Hakaraia and Waitaha to be restored.
 Accordingly, the Crown apologises for the part it played in placing this burden upon you.
 (6) The Crown wishes to restore its own tarnished honour too and hopes that this apology will mark the beginning of a stronger relationship with Waitaha, a relationship based on trust, co-operation, and respect for Te Tiriti o Waitangi/the Treaty of Waitangi.
-Accordingly, the Crown echoes the following Waitaha whakatauki:Kua tau te rangimārieKi te whare o HakaraiaĀke, āke, āke.The peace has been settled In the house of HakaraiaNow and forever more.
+Accordingly, the Crown echoes the following Waitaha whakatauki: Kua tau te rangimārieKi te whare o HakaraiaĀke, āke, āke.The peace has been settled In the house of HakaraiaNow and forever more.

 ### Subpart 2 — Interpretation